patrick-kidger/optimistix/CONTRIBUTING.md

 **Analysing benchmark results**

-You can find a convenience script to analyse benchmark results in `benchmarks/profile.py`.
+You can find a script to analyse benchmark results in `benchmarks/profile.py`.
 Run it with

 ```bash
 python benchmarks/profile.py platform python_version precision iD kind *solver_names